 Women’s Learning Circles

 This year, we are hosting a series of four learning circles focusing on pollinators.
 The second event will be online, and is coming up on May 12, with a focus on Nebraska’s Diverse Pollinators.
-More information can be found here.

 In late March, we held our first Women’s Learning Circle on the topic of Early Blooming Plants for Pollinators.
 The event was originally scheduled to take place at Great Plains Nursery, near Weston, Nebraska.
 However, the virtual event allowed for a more geographically diverse audience to attend.